IBM/global-financing-blockchain/README.md

 * Package and deploy the smart contract to a local instance of Hyperledger Fabric using IBM Blockchain Platform Extension for VS Code
 * Develop a Node.js blockchain web application to interact with the deployed Fabric network

+**Note: For deploying the smart contract to IBM Blockchain Platform (on IBM Cloud) instead, follow [this code pattern](https://developer.ibm.com/patterns/build-a-global-finance-application-on-blockchain/).**

 # Architecture flow